-- Three specialist SEN classrooms - Access to all the facilities within the Area Resource Centre (ARC) sensory group, reading nook, sensory integration equipment such as a walrus and swing. - Games Club to provide a smaller supportive environment at social times. - Dedicated intervention rooms for small group teaching and group work. - Fully equipped play therapy room. - 1:1 counselling spaces - Dedicated safe space only for children in care or previously looked after.
+- Two specialist SEN classrooms - Access to all the facilities within the Area Resource Centre (ARC) sensory group, reading nook, sensory integration equipment such as a walrus and swing. - Games Club to provide a smaller supportive environment at social times. - Dedicated intervention rooms for small group teaching and group work. - 1:1 counselling spaces - Dedicated safe space only for children in care or previously looked after.